 There are two ways in which subatomic indeterminacy might bolster the theory of free will.
 First, the principle of indeterminacy rewrites the book on how the physical world around us operates.
 We can no longer say that the world is just a giant cause-effect machine with each link in the causal chain obeying rigid laws.
 There’s a break in that chain at the subatomic level, and that entitles us to consider the possibility of breaks in the chain other places, particularly with free human choices.
 Second, it could be that the indeterminacy of electrons themselves trigger a chain of bio-chemical reactions in my body that result in a freely chosen action.
 For example, when I select chocolate ice cream instead of vanilla, my thoughts and neurological activity build upon deeper and deeper biochemical events, which might ultimately trace back to the indeterminacy of electrons.

-But the determinist is not convinced.
-It is true that the indeterminacy principle compromises the most extreme versions of determinism, since the determinist can no longer say that all events in the physical world have prior causes guided by standard natural laws.
-Nevertheless, the free will advocate’s excitement may be premature for two reasons.
+There are two common criticisms that determinists make against this argument from indeterminacy.
 First, even if things are indeterminable at the level of subatomic particles, the physical world is still governed by rigid natural laws at higher levels of chemical molecules and biological cells.
+There is a natural barrier that separates the quantum world from everything higher up.
 Chemists have confidence that the substances they work with follow strict chemical laws.
 Biochemists have the same confidence that the living cells they study follow strict biological laws.
 At these higher levels, the causal machinery of the world is intact, regardless of what happens at the subatomic level.
 Whatever choices we make as human beings, these originate within our brains, which follow chemical and biological laws.
 The indeterminacy of electrons does not just jump up to these higher levels.
-It is true that some biologists have recently suggested that aspects of animal biology might draw on subatomic phenomena.
-For example, European robins might have a quantum detector that enables them to sense tiny variations in the earth’s magnetic field, which guides them on their 2,000 mile migratory paths.
-But much of this is speculative, and in the case of free will, clear evidence would still be needed to show how electron indeterminacy alters the normal chemical operation of a neuron in the human brain.

 D. THE FREEDOM OF ACTION ALTERNATIVE

 So far the case for genuine free will looks pretty weak.
 At the same time, though, it is difficult to abandon the concept of free choice which we so regularly rely on in our daily lives.
-We have just seen how it is an important component of theological doctrine.
 It also seems to be at the heart of personal responsibility, artistic creativity, true friendship and scores of other human values, all of which involve breaking free of restrictive social expectations.
 Can we just throw this away and surrender to the idea that we are only pre-programmed robots?
 Even determinists recognize that ideas of freedom are embedded in our thinking and that we all use the notion of free choice in ordinary conversation.

 • Genuine Free Will: for at least some actions, a person has the ability to have done otherwise.